wp-plugins/cs-shop/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Add Timeout and Retry feature for service access.

 = 0.9 =
 * The first release version.

 == Upgrade Notice ==

+= 0.9.1 =
+If you have problem which the search results is not displayed, which may be resolved.

 = 0.9 =
 The first release version.